Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 • 1. neuro-reflex: radiant energy as an irritant acts through the skin with its powerful receptor apparatus on the central nervous system, and through it to all organs and tissues of the human body;

-• 2. part of the absorbed radiant energy is converted into heat, under its influence in the tissues there is an acceleration of physico-chemical processes, which affects the increase in tissue and general metabolism;
+• 2. part of the absorbed radiant energy is converted into heat, under its influence, physical and chemical processes in tissues are accelerated, which affects the increase in tissue and general metabolism;

-• 3. photoelectric effect - the electrons split off in this case and the positively charged ions that appear cause changes in the "ionic conjuncture" in cells and tissues, and consequently a change in the electrical properties of colloids; This results in an increase in permeability. cell membranes and the exchange between the cell and the environment increases;
+• 3. photoelectric effect - electrons split off and positively charged ions appearing entail changes in the “ionic environment” in cells and tissues, and consequently a change in the electrical properties of colloids; as a result, permeability increases cell membranes and the exchange between the cell and the environment increases;

-• 4. the occurrence of secondary electromagnetic radiation in tissues;
+• 4. occurrence of secondary electromagnetic radiation in tissues;

-• 5. bactericidal action light, depending on the spectral composition, radiation intensity; the bactericidal action consists of the direct action of radiant energy on bacteria and an increase in the reactivity of the body (the formation of biologically active substances, an increase in the immunological properties of blood); coolant ozokeritetreatment sand radiation
+• 5. bactericidal effect light, depending on the spectral composition, radiation intensity; the bactericidal effect consists of the direct effect of radiant energy on bacteria and an increase in the body’s reactivity (formation of biologically active substances, increase in the immunological properties of the blood); coolant ozokerite treatment sand radiation

-• 6. photolysis - the breakdown of complex protein structures into simpler ones, up to amino acids, which leads to the release of highly active biological substances;
+• 6. photolysis - the breakdown of complex protein structures into simpler ones, down to amino acids, which leads to the release of highly active biological substances;

-• 7. when exposed to ultraviolet radiation, pigmentation of the skin appears, which increases the resistance of the skin to repeated exposure;
+• 7. when exposed to ultraviolet radiation, skin pigmentation appears, increasing the skin’s resistance to repeated irradiation;

-• 8. change physical and chemical properties skin (decrease in pH due to a decrease in the level of cations and an increase in the level of anions);
+• 8. change physical and chemical properties skin (decrease in pH by decreasing the level of cations and increasing the level of anions);

-Under the influence of intense UV radiation, erythema occurs on the skin, which is an aseptic inflammation.
-The erythematous effect of UV-B is almost 1000 times stronger than that of UV-A. UV-C has a pronounced bactericidal effect.
+Under the influence of intense ultraviolet radiation, erythema appears on the skin, which is an aseptic inflammation.
+The erythematous effect of UV-B is almost 1000 times greater than that of UV-A. UV-C has a pronounced bactericidal effect.

 Selective phototherapy (SPT)